top of page

 Chad, Paige, and Michele

 Managing jobs, finances, laundry, meals, family, doctor appointments, surgeries, hospital stays, scans, blood draws, treatments, medications, nights away from home...the list is limitless.
-We manage to incorporate it all into our daily routine; they become part of our new normal as we take on more than we thought possible.
+You manage to incorporate it all into your daily routine; they become part of your new normal as you take on more than you thought possible.
 Just like the bumblebee.

-Our family has been overwhelmed by the love and support from family, friends, co-workers, our community, and even complete strangers.
-We have been humbled by the outpouring, both emotionally and financially.
-Not all cancer families are as fortunate as we have been to receive such overwhelming support.
-The urge to pay things forward in the form of a nonprofit charitable organization steadily grew over the past two years and as a result, the Humble Bumble Project was born.
+Our family was overwhelmed by the love and support from family, friends, co-workers, our community, and even complete strangers.
+We were humbled by the outpouring, both emotionally and financially.
+Not all cancer families are as fortunate to receive such overwhelming support.
+The urge to pay things forward in the form of a nonprofit charitable organization steadily grew and, as a result, the Humble Bumble Project was born.

-Many families will struggle at some point with finances during their cancer journey.
-At the time of diagnosis, families are not only forced to confront fears, make complex decisions, and cope with tremendous stress; they may suddenly face potential financial hardship as well.
-The additional burden of time and cost exacerbates the stress on families already struggling with cancer's uncertainty.
+Many patients and caregivers will struggle at some point with finances during a cancer journey.
+At the time of diagnosis, patients and caregivers are not only forced to confront fears, make complex decisions, and cope with tremendous stress; they may suddenly face potential financial hardship as well.
+The additional burden of time and cost exacerbates the stress on patients and caregivers already struggling with cancer's uncertainty.

 This is a side of cancer that many do not see or anticipate.
-Finances are strained by lost income as parents often must go on unpaid leave, work reduced hours, or even leave/lose their job to care for their child.
-At the same time, there are new out-of-pocket expenses related to the child's care not covered by health insurance.
-Many families soon find it difficult to find enough money for basic and integral needs: fuel for frequent trips to and from treatments, lodging and food expenses for extended hospital stays or treatments, parking or tolls, groceries for the home, household expenses and utilities, child-care for siblings, or even pet boarding expenses for siblings of the four-legged variety.
+Finances are strained by lost income as patients or caregivers often must go on unpaid leave, work reduced hours, or even leave/lose their job to care for their loved one.
+At the same time, there are new out-of-pocket expenses related to a patient’s care not covered by health insurance.
+Many patients and caregivers soon find it difficult to find enough money for basic and integral needs: fuel for frequent trips to and from treatments, lodging and food expenses for extended hospital stays or treatments, parking or tolls, groceries for the home, household expenses and utilities, child-care for siblings, or even pet boarding expenses for siblings of the four-legged variety.

-The mission of the Humble Bumble Project is to alleviate even the slightest amount of financial burden faced by pediatric and young adult cancer families so parents and caregivers can focus on family rather than finances.
+The mission of the Humble Bumble Project is to alleviate even the slightest amount of financial burden faced by pediatric, adolescent, and adulthood cancer patients so patients and caregivers can focus on family rather than finance.

 Paige always wanted to change the world for the better, and she succeeded.
-She passed in November 2018, but this organization is her legacy.
+She passed on November 24,2018, but this organization is her legacy.
 We are dedicated to changing the world for Paige.

 The Humble Bumble Project is just getting started, designated as a 501(c)(3) public charity on July 17, 2018.

-Please help the Humble Bumble Project put family over finances.
+Please help the Humble Bumble Project put family over finance.

 bottom of page